 Tourism does represent an important source of income and employment, but at the same time is a potential threat to the very environments that are supposed to be protected.

-Parks are set aside for a good reason, they are national treasures and as such primarily available for research and education.
+Parks are set aside for a good reason, they are our national treasures and sites of great biodiversity importance, and as such primarily oriented towards nature protection, research and education.

 Of course parks are accessible to all those seeking peace and recuperative break from modern life, but all those seeking serenity at national parks are finding a major obstacle - millions others looking for the same thing at the same time.